hopsoft/ellington/README.md

 [![Downloads](http://img.shields.io/gem/dt/ellington.svg?style=flat)](http://rubygems.org/gems/ellington)

 # Ellington

+---

+## The wiki docs are out of date!

+You'll have to review the examples & code itself for now.
+I'll be working to bring the wiki docs current soon.

+---

 Named after [Duke Ellington](http://www.dukeellington.com/) whose signature tune was ["Take the 'A' Train"](http://en.wikipedia.org/wiki/Take_the_%22A%22_Train).
 The song was written about [New York City's A train](http://en.wikipedia.org/wiki/A_%28New_York_City_Subway_service%29).